List of GCC countries

 - Most citizens of Kuwait, Qatar, Saudi Arabia, and UAE are Sunni Muslims but there are significant proportions of Shia (Shiite) Muslims in all countries.
 Bahrain has a majority of Shi'a Muslims?
 Oman has a majority who are Ibadi/Ibadhi Muslims.

 - Citizens of GCC countries usually share the same or similar dress code - a black abaya for women, a white dishdasha for men.
-The style might vary amongst individuals and/or countries, and the dishdasha might be a different color, especially in Oman.
+The style might vary amongst individuals and/or countries, and the dishdasha might be different colors, especially in Oman.

 - All GCC countries operate as a monarchy of some sort with an autocratic system of leadership.
 Governments and parliamentary bodies are usually unelected although some GCC nations are introducing a greater degree of democratic government - for example the Council of Representatives (or Chamber of Deputies) in Bahrain, the National Assembly in Kuwait, and the Federal National Council (FNC) in the UAE.